-Its perfect balance of tangy and spicy flavors layered beneath the rich olive oil is truly one of the biggest examples of how sophisticated and minimalist French food can be.
+Team up this hot tomato oil with some crusty bread and enjoy the perfect balance of tangy and spicy flavors layered beneath the rich olive oil.
+This easy recipe is one of the best examples of how sophisticated and minimalist French food can be.

-Inspired by the spicy tomato dipping oil at Pastabilities restaurant in Syracuse, with this recipe recipe I have tried to achieve the same classic flavors with just some pantry staples.
+Inspired by the spicy tomato dipping oil at Pastabilities restaurant in Syracuse, with this recipe I have tried to achieve the same classic flavors with just some pantry staples.
+And after how useful my habanero infused oil turned out to be, I just KNEW I had to try this one too.

 Jump to: